 Current Projects

-The wide-ranging disruptions of the COVID-19 pandemic altered the experiences of place, technology, time, and school for students.
-This research project, coming out this year as a book from Routledge Press, explores how students’ responses to these extraordinary times shaped their identities as learners and writers, as well as their perceptions of education.
+I have an ongoing interest in how the disruptions of our times, such as the pandemic or climate change or political upheavals, affect students’ experiences and relationships with writing, place, technology, teachers, time, and school itself.
+My most recent book, Literacies in Times of Disruption: Living and Learning During a Pandemic (Routledge Press) shows the impact on students’ of affective and embodied experiences of this disruption and uncertainty, and the memories and narratives constructed from those experiences.
+This book explores how students’ responses to these extraordinary times shaped their identities as learners and writers, as well as their perceptions of education.
 The book traces the voices of a diverse group of university students, from first-year to doctoral students, over the first two years of the pandemic.
 Students discuss the effects of having their homes forced to serve as classrooms, work, and living spaces, as they also navigated much of school and life through their digital screens.
 The affective and embodied experiences of this disruption and uncertainty, and the memories and narratives constructed from those experiences, challenged and remade students’ relationships with place, digital media, and school itself.
-Understanding students’ perceptions of these times has implications for imagining innovative and empathetic approaches to literacy and learning going forward.
 In a time when disruptions, including but not limited to the pandemic, continue to ripple and resonate through education and culture, this book provides important insights for researchers and teachers in literacy and writing studies, education, media studies, and any seeking a better understanding of students and learning in this precarious age.

 Literacy Practices and Perceptions of Agency: Composing Identities

-This book explores how people perceive their abilities and opportunities to read and write successfully when they perform literate identities.
-The perception of agency, not just whether a person is able to read and write but whether she or he perceives and feels able to read and write in a given context, is crucial in terms of how people respond to writing situations.
+I have ongoing interests in how the perception of agency, not just whether a person is able to read and write but whether that person perceives and feels able to read and write in a given context, is crucial in terms of how people respond to writing situations.
+My continuing research on these issues has resulted in a book and a number of articles and chapters.
 Though some may consider agency difficult to define, it is a goal often articulated in research, on course syllabi, and in learning outcomes.
 It is important to investigate how individuals perceive agency, and what factors they regard as enabling or constraining their actions.
 At any moment there are many factors shaping agency and literate identities from social forces – history, material conditions, institutions, social roles, semiotics – to internal conditions – motivation, emotion, narrative, and memory.
-This book draws on interviews and observations with students in several countries to explore the intersections of the social and personal in regard to how, but also crucially why, people engage successfully or struggle painfully in literacy practices.
+My work has drawn on interviews and observations with students in several countries to explore the intersections of the social and personal in regard to how, but also crucially why, people engage successfully or struggle painfully in literacy practices.
 If we can identify such patterns and moments we can, as teachers and researchers, rethink our approaches to teaching as well as intervene in the learning of individual students to help facilitate a sense of agency as writers and readers.

 Writing Centers, Enclaves, and Creating Spaces of Pedagogical and Political Change within Universities